-Offering K-12 educators a variety of STEM-related curriculum for the classroom
+Offering K-12 educators a variety of STEM-related lesson plans and curriculum

 There is a wealth of STEM curricula and classroom resources available to assist educators in developing in students thinking, reasoning, teamwork, investigative and creative skills that they can use in all areas of their lives.
 The Oak Ridge Institute for Science and Education (ORISE) is committed to providing relevant and complete materials to assist educators in engaging students in STEM subjects.
-Below you will find activities and lessons that support the U.S. Department of Energy's Harnessed Atom and Bioenergy Workforce Development for Educators curriculum, as well as K-12 lesson plans, and STEM videos that complement classroom learning.
+Below you will find activities and free lesson plans that support the U.S. Department of Energy's Harnessed Atom and Bioenergy Workforce Development for Educators curriculum, as well as K-12 lesson plans, and STEM videos that complement classroom learning.